httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 digest-algorithm values.
 Registrations MUST include the following fields:

+Digest algorithm:
- - Digest algorithm: the token value.
+: the token value.

-     The registry can be used to reserve token values
+: The registry can be used to reserve token values.

+Status:
- - Status: the status of the algorithm.
+: the status of the algorithm

-     Use "standard" for standardized algorithms without known problems;
+: Use "standard" for standardized algorithms without known problems;
 "experimental" or some other appropriate value
-     - e.g. according to the type and status of the primary document in which the algorithm is defined;
+- e.g., according to the type and status of the primary document in which the algorithm is defined;
 "insecure" when the algorithm is insecure;
-     "reserved" when Digest algorithm references a reserved token value
+"reserved" when Digest algorithm references a reserved token value.

+Description:
- - Description: the description of the digest-algorithm and its encoding
+: the description of the digest-algorithm and its encoding

+Reference:
- - Reference: a set of pointers to the primary documents defining the digest-algorithm
+: a set of pointers to the primary documents defining the digest-algorithm

 The associated encoding for new digest-algorithms MUST either be represented as a quoted string